PrincessePython/MacGyver/README.md

 Coded in Python 3.8.6, using a PyGame 2.0.0 framework

 ### Installation
-1. Clone this project to your computer.
+1. Go to Git terminal and position yourself in the directory where you want to have this project cloned.

-2. Install the virtual environment.
+2. Clone this project by using the following command on Git terminal:  `git clone https://github.com/PrincessePython/MacGyver.git`

-Windows: `env/Scripts/activate.bat`
+3. Install the project requirements by typing in terminal: `pip install -r requirements.txt`

-Autre:
+4. Activate the virtual environment.
-`source env/bin/activate`
+	- Windows: `env/Scripts/activate.bat`

-3. Install all requirements from `requirements.txt`
+	- Other: Please feel free to contribute as I don't use other OS

-4. Run the program by writing python `game.py` in terminal.
+5. Run the program by typing `python game.py` in terminal.

-5. Have fun !
+6. Have fun !

 ### Game